-From May 2019 through March 31, 2024, the Company has sold an aggregate of \$59,385,000 of Class B Membership Interests (including \$1,990,000 of investments transferred by investors from an affiliated entity), an aggregate of \$219,495,000 of Class C Membership Interests (including \$12,995,000 of investments transferred by investors from an affiliated entity), an aggregate of \$7,130,000 of Class D Membership Interests, an aggregate of \$15,880,000 of Class E Membership Interests, an aggregate of \$31,545,000 of Class F Membership Interests (including \$800,000of investments transferred by investors from an affiliated entity), and an aggregate of \$132,065,000 of Class G Membership Interests (including \$3,740,000 of investments transferred by investors from an affiliated entity).
+Since inception through March 31, 2025, the Company has sold an aggregate of \$57,395,000 of Class B Membership Interests (including approximately \$1,990,000 of investments transferred by investors from an affiliated entity), an aggregate of \$206,500,000 of Class C Membership Interests (including approximately \$12,995,000 of investments transferred by investors from an affiliated entity), an aggregate of \$8,231,339 of Class D Membership Interests, an aggregate of \$15,880,000 of Class E Membership Interests, an aggregate of \$47,775,215 of Class F Membership Interests (including approximately \$800,000 of investments transferred by investors from an affiliated entity), and an aggregate of \$211,575,946 of Class G Membership Interests (including approximately \$3,740,000 of investments transferred by investors from an affiliated entity).
 The Company used a substantial amount of the net proceeds of these offerings to purchase Real Estate Assets.

-Since inception, the Company paid the Class B Members aggregate Operating Preferred Returns of approximately \$6,453,099, Class C Members aggregate Operating Preferred Returns of approximately \$41,233,748, Class D Members aggregate Operating Preferred Returns of approximately \$253,617, Class E Members aggregate Operating Preferred Returns of approximately \$1,310,948, Class F Members aggregate Operating Preferred Returns of approximately \$1,252,964, and Class G Members aggregate Operating Preferred Returns of approximately \$7,212,982.
-As of March 31, 2024, there are accrued but unpaid Operating Preferred Returns of approximately \$301,812 owed to Class B Members, accrued but unpaid Operating Preferred Returns of \$12,241,402 owed to Class C Members, accrued but unpaid Operating Preferred Returns of \$54,367 owed to Class D Members, accrued but unpaid Operating Preferred Returns of \$631,268 owed to Class E Members, accrued but unpaid Operating Preferred Returns of \$654,484 owed to Class F Members, and accrued but unpaid Operating Preferred Returns of \$2,592,136 owed to Class G Members.
-As of March 31, 2024, there are outstanding Class B Membership Interests with a redemption value of approximately \$7,235,000, Class C Membership Interests with a redemption value of approximately \$123,255,000, Class D Membership Interests with a redemption value of approximately \$1,525,000, Class E Membership Interests with a redemption value of approximately \$10,765,000, Class F Membership Interests with a redemption value of approximately \$27,775,000, and Class G Membership Interests with a redemption value of approximately \$127,305,000.
-As of March 31, 2024, the assets of the Company consisted primarily of cash, loans receivable from related parties and direct and indirect ownership of Real Estate Assets.
-For a description of the Company's assets and liabilities, see the Audited Financial Statements attached as Exhibit "F" to this Memorandum.
+Since inception through March 31, 2025, the Company paid the Class B Members aggregate Operating Preferred Returns of approximately \$7,009,778, Class C Members aggregate Operating Preferred Returns of approximately \$54,278,280, Class D Members aggregate Operating Preferred Returns of approximately \$357,335, Class E Members aggregate Operating Preferred Returns of approximately \$2,141,473, Class F Members aggregate Operating Preferred Returns of approximately \$3,886,407, and Class G Members aggregate Operating Preferred Returns of approximately \$22,088,970.
+As of March 31, 2025, there are accrued but unpaid Operating Preferred Returns of approximately \$259,165 owed to Class B Members, accrued but unpaid Operating Preferred Returns of \$11,394,789 owed to Class C Members, accrued but unpaid Operating Preferred Returns of \$38,594 owed to Class D Members, accrued but unpaid Operating Preferred Returns of \$1,023,315 owed to Class E Members, accrued but unpaid Operating Preferred Returns of \$1,063,615 owed to Class F Members, and accrued but unpaid Operating Preferred Returns of \$7,888,279 owed to Class G Members.
+As of March 31, 2025, there are outstanding Class B Membership Interests with a redemption value of approximately \$4,955,000, Class C Membership Interests with a redemption value of approximately \$30,785,000, Class D Membership Interests with a redemption value of approximately \$435,000, Class E Membership Interests with a redemption value of approximately \$00, Class F Membership Interests with a redemption value of approximately \$15,540,000, and Class G Membership Interests with a redemption value of approximately \$00.
+As of March 31, 2025, the assets of the Company consisted primarily of cash, loans receivable from related parties and direct and indirect ownership of Real Estate Assets.

+For a description of the Company's assets and liabilities, see the Audited Financial Statements attached as $\underline{\text{Exhibit F}}$ to this Memorandum.